emsuru/emsuru/README.md

-## Hi y'all! 👋
+## Hi there, I'm Em! 👋

-I'm currently learning python, back-end, automation and data science.
+I'm very new to programming but I'm learning real, real fast! :) Currently learning data science with Python.

 All my repos are learner repos atm: